-It may be worth getting to the root of why you are hesitant?
+It may be worth getting to the root of why you are hesitant.

-Hearing aids will make me look “older”: Looking older is clearly more affected by almost all other factors besides hearing aids.
-It’s not the hearing aids that makes one look older, it’s what one may believe they imply.
-If hearing aids help you function like a normal hearing person, for all intents and purposes, the stigma is removed.
-Hearing aid manufacturers are well aware that cosmetics are an issue to many people.
+Hearing aids will make me look “older”: Looking older is more affected by almost all other factors besides hearing aids.
+It’s not the hearing aids that make one look older; it’s what one may believe they imply.
+If hearing aids help you function like a normal hearing person, the stigma is removed.
+Hearing aid manufacturers are well aware that cosmetics are an issue for many people.
 But more importantly, keep in mind that “hearing loss is more obvious than a hearing aid.”
 Smiling and nodding your head when you don’t understand what is being said makes your condition more apparent than the largest hearing aid.

 My hearing loss is normal for my age.
 Isn’t that a strange way to look at things?
 Unfortunately, people are told that every day.
 Consider this analogy.
 It happens to be “normal” for overweight people to have high blood pressure.
 That doesn’t mean they should not receive treatment for the problem.

 The consequences of hiding hearing loss are better than wearing hearing aids.
 “Your hearing loss is more conspicuous than your hearing aids.”
 What price are you paying for vanity?
-If you miss a punch line to a joke, or respond inappropriately in conversation, people may have concerns about your mental acuity, your attention span or your ability to communicate effectively.
-The personal consequences of vanity can be life altering.
+If you miss a punch line to a joke or respond inappropriately in conversation, people may have concerns about your mental acuity, your attention span, or your ability to communicate effectively.
+The personal consequences of vanity can be life-altering.
 At a simplistic level, untreated hearing loss means giving up some of the pleasant sounds you used to enjoy.
 At a deeper level, vanity could severely reduce the quality of your life.

 Hearing loss affects only “old people” and is merely a sign of aging: Only 35 percent of people with hearing loss are older than 64.
 Hearing loss affects all age groups.
-Causes of hearing loss include age related nerve hearing loss, noise induced hearing loss, the use of ototoxic medication, middle ear problems, inner ear diseases and many more.
+Causes of hearing loss include age-related nerve hearing loss, noise-induced hearing loss, the use of ototoxic medication, middle ear problems, inner ear diseases, and many more.

 If I had a hearing loss, my family doctor would have told me: Not true!
 Less than 20% of physicians perform formal hearing screenings on their adult patients.
-Since most hearing impaired people hear well in quiet environments like your doctor’s office, it can be virtually impossible for your physician to recognize the degree of your hearing loss.
+Since most hearing-impaired people hear well in quiet environments like your doctor’s office, it can be virtually impossible for your physician to recognize the degree of your hearing loss.
 Chances are probably better that your spouse or children will pick up your hearing loss before your doctor do!

 I have been told that my hearing loss cannot be helped: Many people with hearing loss or with nerve damage have been told they cannot be helped.
-This may have been true many years ago, but with modern advances in technology, nearly 95% of people with a nerve hearing loss CAN be helped with hearing aids.
+This may have been true many years ago, but with modern advances in technology, nearly 95% of people with nerve hearing loss CAN be helped with hearing aids.

 WHAT IF I DO NOT TREAT MY HEARING LOSS?

-Except for the loss of quality of life, and various psychological and emotional effects that an untreated hearing loss has, it could also have potentially devastating physical consequences:
+Except for the loss of quality of life, and various psychological and emotional effects that untreated hearing loss has, it could also have potentially devastating physical consequences: